 Read the full article here for more details!

-Prof. Gerard Goh spoke to us about the practical applications of artificial intelligence in the field of interventional radiology.
-He highlighted how it can be used ahead of procedures, such as in patient selection, as well as during procedures to guide operators, and can even be applied in the follow-up, by highlighting which patients may be at greater risk for tumour recurrence.
+Prof. Goh spoke to us about the practical applications of artificial intelligence in the field of IR.
+He highlighted how it can be used ahead of procedures, as well as during procedures to guide operators, and can even be applied in the follow-up, by highlighting which patients may be at greater risk for tumour recurrence.

-If you want to know more about how to get started, check out the article Prime Time for Artificial Intelligence in Interventional Radiology!
+If you want to know more about how to get started, check out the article here.

 Dr. Pedersoli spoke to us about the article Stent Graft Placement by Pseudoaneurysm of the Hepatic Arteries: Efficacy and Patency Rate in Follow-up.